aishaz4568-sudo/web-automation-project/README.md

 ###📝 Logging

 This project uses Log4j2 for logging.
 Log4j2 is a Java-based logging framework that helps track events during test execution.
-It provides different logging levels such as:
+Logging levels used:
 INFO – Successful steps execution
 WARN – Element present but not interactable
 ERROR – Element not found or test failure